Frequently Asked Questions

 Has the FDIC weighed in on the usage of such programs?

 Since the creation of the FDIC more than eight decades ago, depositors have always had the option of depositing funds at multiple FDIC-insured banks to gain access to deposit insurance coverage in excess of the standard single-bank insurance amount, which is now $250,000.
 The FDIC has always known of this practice and at times has even encouraged it.
-Deposit placement services, such as Promontory Interfinancial Network’s Insured Cash Sweep service (and its CDARS service, which enables funds to be placed in CDs), help depositors to achieve the same familiar result more easily and with added benefits, such as the opportunity to promote local lending through reciprocal deposits that the depositor’s bank receives in return for deposits placed at other banks.
+Deposit placement services, such as IntraFi Network Deposits, help depositors to achieve the same familiar result more easily and with added benefits, such as providing banks the opportunity to promote local lending through reciprocal deposits that the depositor’s bank receives in return for deposits placed at other banks.

 The FDIC routinely acknowledges that deposit placement services can be used to provide access to expanded deposit insurance coverage.
-For example, in a November 2015 “frequently asked questions” document, the FDIC specifically describes how a participating bank can place funds at other participating banks through a bank network to give its customer full insurance coverage on a deposit in excess of $250,000.
+For example, in a 2016 “Frequently Asked Questions” document, the FDIC specifically described how a participating bank can place funds at other participating banks through a bank network to give its customer full insurance coverage on a deposit in excess of $250,000.
+Moreover, in 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act was signed into law.
+Section 202 of the Act defines reciprocal deposits and, subject to statutory limitations, provides that certain reciprocal deposits are deemed not to have been obtained by or through a deposit broker.
+The FDIC subsequently issued regulations implementing the Act’s requirements.

-Some banks receiving deposits placed through a Promontory Interfinancial Network service have failed during Promontory Interfinancial Network’s history, and every resulting claim for deposit insurance has been paid in full by the FDIC.
+Some banks receiving deposits placed through an IntraFi Network product have failed during IntraFi Network’s history;and every resulting claim for deposit insurance has been paid in full by the FDIC.